Thursday, February 27, 2020

 Wednesday, February 26, 2020

-Microphones and Murder (A Podcasting Sisters Mystery Book 1)Microphones and Murder by Erin Huss
+Microphones and Murder (Podcasting Sisters #1)Microphones and Murder by Erin Huss

 My rating: 4 of 5 stars

-Camry has relatives in Santa Maria, where Amelia Clark had lived, and she sets up a home base for their investigation and interviews at her Great Aunt Hazel’s home which eases the strain on Liv’s minuscule operating budget and delights Aunt Hazel.
-Her life had been quiet since her husband passed away and as she learns more about the girls’ project she enlists the help of her grandson, Oliver Lewis, who is a successful YouTuber with over 5 million subscribers to his channel.
+Camry has relatives in Santa Maria, where Millie had lived, so the girls set up a home base for their investigation and interviews for the show at Camry's Great-Aunt Hazel's home, which eases the strain on Liv's minuscule operating budget.
+Hazel is delighted to host the sisters, as her life has become somewhat quiet since her husband passed away.
+As she learns more about the girls' project, Hazel enlists the aid of her grandson, Oliver, who is a successful <i>YouTuber</i> with over 5 million subscribers to his channel.

-Together, the four start looking into Amelia’s disappearance with their first step being to interview the original detective on the case.
+Together, the four start looking into Amelia's disappearance, with their first step being to interview the original detective on the case.
 Now retired, he is anxious to see that his only open case is resolved.
-When one clue after another results in dead ends and Amelia’s father changes his mind about the podcast reinvigorating interest in his daughter’s disappearance, Liv worries that the podcast she has staked everything on is going down in flames.
+When one clue after another results in dead ends and Amelia's father changes his mind about the podcast reinvigorating interest in his daughter's disappearance, Liv worries that the podcast she has staked everything on is going down in flames.

 View all my reviews